classiebit/eventmie-pro-docs/resources/docs/1.6/admin/settings.md

 <a name="offline-payment"></a>
 ## Offline Payment

-Offline payment means, booking a premium ticket without making online payment.
+Offline payment means, booking a premium ticket without making an online payment.
 By default, the offline payment method is disabled.
 You need to enable it first.
 To get started with Offline Payment, simply-

 1. Go to `Admin Panel -> Settings -> Bookings Tab`.
 2. Turn on `Allow Offline Payment For Organizer` & `Allow Offline Payment For Customer`.